 Pittsburgh riverbanks once choked by industry are still being (re)developed in a way that reinstitutes riparian ecology and increases habitat.
 Over the past 15 years, $130 million has been invested in the 13-mile Three Rivers Park, which comprises at least six other local parks or commons.
 Efforts are underway to continue trails and greenways through other neighborhoods.
 Pittsburgh has five urban parks totaling almost 2,000 acres.
 In 2016, 660 acres of Hays Wood parkland were added to the City’s asset list, elevating Pittsburgh’s parkland tally into the top five of peer cities.

 In Frick Park, a living, breathing building now serves as a hub for immersive environmental education for Pittsburgh city school children and as a gathering place for community programs.
-The newly completed Frick Environmental Center has been built to meet the rigorous standards of both LEED Platinum and the Living Building Challenge™ and is the world’s first municipally owned, free and open to the public, Living Building Challenge-targeted project.
+The newly completed Frick Environmental Center has achieved the rigorous standards of both LEED Platinum and the Living Building Challenge™ and is the world’s first municipally owned, free and open to the public, Living Building Challenge-certified project.

 PittsburghGreenStory.com is your resource for history, story leads, and the latest developments in the ongoing story of Pittsburgh’s environmental transformation.
 Contact: email@example.comDownload the PDF